 The main focus is to give care for malnourished children, pregnant women, handicapped children and also TB patients.
-There is a collaboration with "St. Mary's Child and Mother Health Care Centre" at Makarampur, Bolpur.
+This is conducted in "St. Mary's Child and Mother Health Care Centre" at Makarampur, Bolpur.

 The Trust enjoys 12 AA and 80G benefit.